schell/mogwai/README.md

 has performance to spare this step can cause unwanted slowness.

 `mogwai` lives in a happy space between vdom and bare metal.
-It does this by providing the tools needed to declare what in the DOM changes, and when.
+It does this by providing the tools needed to declare exactly what DOM changes, and when.

 These same tools encourage functional progamming patterns like encapsulation over inheritance (or traits, in this case).

-It uses channel-like primitives and a declarative html builder to define components and compose them together.
+Channel-like primitives and a declarative html builder are used to define components and then wire them together.
 Once the interface is defined and built, the channels are effectively erased and it's functions all the way down.
-There's no vdom, shadow dom, polling or patching - just functions!
-So if you prefer a functional style of programming with lots of maps and folds - or if you're looking to go `vroom!` then maybe `mogwai` is right for you and your team :).
+There's no performance overhead from vdom, shadow dom, polling or patching.
+So if you prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you and your team :)

 ## made for rustaceans, by a rustacean
 Another benefit of `mogwai` is that it is Rust-first.
 There is no requirement